get-convex/convex-helpers/packages/convex-helpers/CONTRIBUTING.md

 ### Alpha releases

-For alpha releases, you can run this beforehand to bump the version:
+For alpha releases, you can run `./publish.sh alpha`.
+Or run this beforehand to bump the version:
 `npm version prerelease --preid alpha && git add package*`.
-Only use alpha, otherwise npm won't tag it correctly and it might suggest it as `convex-helpers@latest`.
+Only use alpha, otherwise npm won't tag it correctly and it might suggest it as `convex-helpers@latest` instead of just as `convex-helpers@alpha`.